openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To enable a reverse migration, should the customer wish, we will need to enable the user to create a Machine API equivalent of a Cluster API resource if it does not exist.

-The user will be able to do this by creating the Machine API equivalent resource and ensuring that the authoritative annotation is present from creation and is set to `cluster.x-k8s.io`.
+The user will be able to do this by creating the Machine API equivalent resource and ensuring that the `authoritativeAPI` is present from creation and is set to `cluster.x-k8s.io`.
 This will trigger the sync controller to copy the spec/status from the Cluster API resource onto the Machine API resource.

-At this point, the customer can switch back the annotation to `machine.openshift.io` to allow the Machine API controllers to take over the management of the resources.
+At this point, the customer can switch back the `authoritativeAPI` to `machine.openshift.io` to allow the Machine API controllers to take over the management of the resources.

 Creating the Machine in Machine API with the authoritative API set to `machine.openshift.io` will be considered an error and the API call will be rejected.